Archer Avenue Is Allegedly The Most Haunted Stretch Of Road In America

-Murder, beheadings, mad monks, and communion with the dead.
+Murder, beheadings, mad monks, and communion with the deceased.
 While this may sound like a Satanist's calendar appointments, it's actually just some of what lurks on the most haunted road in America.
-Originally an old Indian trail, Chicago's Archer Avenue is considered one of the most powerful spirit lines on the planet.
+Originally an old Native American trail, Chicago's Archer Avenue is considered one of the most powerful spirit lines on the planet.

 Regardless of what lures such darkness to the area, time has proven the creepiest stories from Archer Avenue endure.
 The real question is whether this haunted trail will continue to produce further horrors.

 Archer Avenue's Most Famous Ghost Likes To Hitch Rides Home From A PartyPhoto: Anil Leo / Wikimedia Commons / CC-BY-SA-4.0

 The most famous ghost in Chicago is Resurrection Mary.
 This ethereal specter has haunted the strip of Archer Avenue between Resurrection Cemetery and the Willowbrook Ballroom - formerly the O'Henry Ballroom - since the 1930s.

 No one is quite sure of the young lady's identity but a widely accepted origin story conjectures that Mary, after dancing the night away, left the ballroom in a huff after a fight with her date.
 Tired and angry, Mary may have been struck by a vehicle while walking down the pitch-black, wooded stretch of Archer Avenue.
 What makes Mary unique from other hitchhiker tales is that witnesses claim when offered a ride, she accepts and then directs drivers up Archer Avenue only to disappear when the car reaches Resurrection Cemetery.